Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Introduction

+In order to assess the new implementation and code performance we have chosen three reaction-diffusion models with increasing complexity in two ($d=2$) and three ($d=3$) dimensions:

-In this work we consider three reaction-diffusion problems in dimension $d=2$ and $d=3$, with increasing complexity: \begin{enumerate} \item A bistable, Nagumo-type reaction-diffusion equation\footnote{Type A bistable case in \cite{volpert94_3} is a limit case of the Nagumo function.} (NAGUMO), similar to what can be found in combustion models \cite{zeldovich85} or in nonlinear chemical dynamics when studying traveling waves due, for instance, to chemical reactions with cubic auto-catalysis for which analytic solutions are available \cite{grayscott94}.
-Here we have in (\ref{thesystem}), $m=1$ and $f_1(u_1)= k u_1^2 (1-u_1)$.
-We consider $k=10$, $\varepsilon_1= 0.1$, and an initial condition verifying $0 \leq u^0_1(x) \leq 1$ everywhere.
-In general the reaction term is not stiff as $|df_1(u_1)/du_1| \leq 3k$.
-However, with this setting, traveling waves develop with a sharp spatial gradient yielding a space multi-scale configuration. \item The Belusov-Zhabotinsky reaction (BZ).
-This is a system of $m=3$ equations.
-The reaction term reads
+\begin{enumerate}[I.] \item {\bf NAGUMO.} A bistable, Nagumo-type reaction-diffusion equation\footnote{A bistable case of type A according to \cite{volpert94_3}, which is a limit case of the Nagumo function, similar to what is found in combustion models \cite{zeldovich85} or in nonlinear chemical dynamics when studying traveling waves due, for instance, to chemical reactions with cubic auto-catalysis \cite{grayscott94}.}.
+Here we have $m=1$ and $f_1(u_1)= k u_1^2 (1-u_1)$ in (\ref{thesystem}).
+We consider $k=10$, $\varepsilon_1= 0.1$, and an initial condition satisfying $0 \leq u^0_1(x) \leq 1$ everywhere\footnote{In general the reaction term is not stiff as $|df_1(u_1)/du_1| \leq 3k$.
+However, with this setting, traveling waves develop with a sharp spatial gradient yielding a space multi-scale configuration.}.